perone/medicaltorch/docs/source/index.rst

     :align: center
     :scale: 35%

-MedicalTorch is an open-source framework for pytorch, implemeting an extensive set of loaders, pre-processors and datasets for medical imaging.
+MedicalTorch is an open-source framework for PyTorch, implementing an extensive set of loaders, pre-processors and datasets for medical imaging.

 .. toctree::